 - Open the GameChanger app on your phone and navigate to the game.

-- Turn the phone sideways to get the horizontal view of the game.
+- Turn the iPhone sideways to get the horizontal view of the game.

 - Enable screen mirroring form your phone.
 Now the full view of the game will be available on a big screen.